IBM/MAX-Inception-ResNet-v2/README.md

 The API server automatically generates an interactive Swagger documentation page.
 Go to `http://localhost:5000` to load it.
 From there you can explore the API and also create test requests.

-Use the `model/predict` endpoint to load a test image (you can use one of the test images from the `assets` folder) and get predicted labels for the image from the API.
+Use the `model/predict` endpoint to load a test image (you can use one of the test images from the `samples` folder) and get predicted labels for the image from the API.

 ![Swagger Doc Screenshot](docs/swagger-screenshot.png)

 You can also test it on the command line, for example:

 ```
-$ curl -F "image=@assets/dog.jpg" -X POST http://localhost:5000/model/predict
+$ curl -F "image=@samples/dog.jpg" -X POST http://localhost:5000/model/predict
 ```

 You should see a JSON response like that below: